rjuju/sql2pg/README.md

 SELECT * FROM a, c RIGHT JOIN b ON a.id = b.id AND a.id2 = b.id2 NATURAL JOIN d CROSS JOIN e AS cj ;
 SELECT round(sum(count(*)), 2), 1 FROM a LEFT JOIN b AS t1 ON a.id = t1.id ;
 SELECT id, count(*) FROM a GROUP BY id HAVING count(*) < 10 ;
+SELECT val, rank() OVER (PARTITION BY id) AS rank, lead(val) OVER (ORDER BY val ASC ROWS CURRENT ROW), lag(val) OVER (PARTITION BY id, val ORDER BY val ASC RANGE BETWEEN 2 PRECEDING AND UNBOUNDED FOLLOWING) AS lag FROM t ;
 ```